New derived symmetries of some hyperk\"ahler varieties: Introduction

 In \S\ref{cubic_calc} we give the following non-commutative example as evidence for the conjecture.
-Let $X$ be a cubic 4-fold and $\AA = \langle \OO_X, \OO_X(1), \OO_X(2) \rangle^\perp \subset D^b(X)$, which should be thought of as a non-commutative K3 surface: its Serre functor is a shift by 2 \cite[Cor.~4.4]{kuz_serre} and its first Hochschild homology vanishes \cite{kuz_hochschild}, but if $X$ is very general then $\AA$ lacks points and line bundles.
-The variety $Y$ of lines on $X$, which is a hyperk\"ahler 4-fold \cite{bd}, is a moduli space of sheaves in $\AA$, and an appropriate functor $F: \AA \to Y$ has $RF = \id \oplus [-2]$, hence is spherical.
-The associated autoequivalence of $D^b(Y)$ is new, as it sends the structure sheaf of a point to a complex of rank 2.
+Let $X$ be a cubic 4-fold and let $\A = \langle \O_X, \O_X(1), \O_X(2) \rangle^\perp \subset D^b(X)$ be Kuznetsov's subcategory, which should be thought of as a non-commutative K3 surface: it has the same Serre functor and Hochschild homology and cohomology as a K3 surface \cite{kuz_cubics}, but if $X$ is generic then $\A$ lacks points and line bundles.
+The variety $Y$ of lines on $X$, which is a hyperk\"ahler 4-fold, is a moduli space of objects in $\A$ by \cite[\S5]{km}, and we show that an appropriate functor $F\colon \A \to Y$ satisfies $RF = \id \oplus [-2]$, hence is spherical.
+The associated autoequivalence of $D^b(Y)$ is new, as it sends the structure sheaf of a point to a complex of rank 2.\footnote{If $X$ is a generic Pfaffian cubic fourfold, so by \cite{bd} there is a K3 surface $S$ with $S^{[2]} \cong Y$, then our autoequivalences of $D^b(S^{[2]})$ and $D^b(Y)$ are in fact conjugate by tensoring by a line bundle, but the calculation is too long to include here.}

-This example is related to the first one as follows.
-For certain ``Pfaffian'' cubic 4-folds $X$, Beauville and Donagi \cite{bd} constructed a K3 surface $S$ of genus 8 with $S^{[2]} \cong Y$, and Kuznetsov \cite{kuz_cubics} showed that $\AA \cong D^b(S)$ .
-One can check that via these isomorphisms, our functors $D^b(S) \to D^b(S^{[2]})$ and $\AA \to D^b(Y)$ agree, up to a shift and a line bundle on both sides.
-Now the deformation space of $S^{[2]} \cong Y$ is 21-dimensional, of which 20 come from deforming the cubic (these are the directions in which the hyperk\"ahler manifold remains projective) and a different 20 come from deforming the K3 surface.
-One wonders how our autoequivalence deforms to the whole moduli space of hyperk\"ahler 4-folds.
-Markman shows that the sheaf \eqref{rel_ext1} deforms to a \emph{twisted} sheaf on the self-product of any manifold in the moduli space, which is interesting.

-Finally we note that when $X$ contains a plane, Voisin \cite{voisin} constructed an associated K3 surface $S$ of genus 2 which posesses a natural Brauer class $\alpha$ of order 2, Kuznetsov \cite{kuz_cubics} showed that $\AA \cong D^b(S, \alpha)$, where the latter is the derived category of $\alpha$-twisted sheaves, and Macr\`i and Stellari \cite{macri} showed that $Y$ is a moduli space of $\alpha$-twisted sheaves on $S$.
-Our functor $F: \AA \to Y$ agrees with the one induced by the universal sheaf.

-I thank Richard Thomas, Will Donovan, Paul Johnson, Timothy Logvinenko, Eyal Markman, and Ed Segal for helpful discussions, Martijn Kool for introducing me to the nested Hilbert scheme, and Yujiro Kawamata for his permission to use his example in \S\ref{P-functors}.
-This work was supported by EPSRC grant no.\ EP/G06170X/1.
+\paragraph{Acknowledgements.} I thank Richard Thomas, Will Donovan, Ed Segal, Paul Johnson, Timothy Logvinenko, and Eyal Markman for helpful discussions, Martijn Kool for introducing me to the nested Hilbert scheme, Yujiro Kawamata for permission to use an example of his in \S\ref{P-functors}, Ciaran Meachan for his careful reading of an earlier version, Andreas Krug for pointing out a mistake, and the referee for a thorough reading and many useful suggestions.
+This work was partly supported by EPSRC grant no.\ EP/G06170X/1.

+\paragraph{Conventions.} All pushforwards, tensor products, etc.\ are implicitly derived.
+Given objects $A$ and $B$ in a triangulated category $\B$, we write $A \perp B$ to mean that $\Hom(A,B[i]) = 0$ for all $i \in \Z$, and given $\A \subset \B$ we denote its left and right orthogonals by

-\section{Spherical Functors}
+\section{Spherical functors}